livekit/egress/README.md

 ### Output

 You can either output to a `filepath` or write to one or more `rtmp` `urls`.
-Depending on your config, the `filepath` output will either write to a local file or upload to s3.
+Depending on your config, the `filepath` output will either write to a local file or upload to s3 or azure blob.

 ### Options